PHSI-supplements/labs/integrated-labs/PokerLab/student/README.md

 In the interest of keeping your code readable, you may not use any `goto` statements, nor may you use any `break` statements to exit from a loop, nor may you have any functions `return` from within a loop.
+You can use the command `ctest --test-dir build --output-on-failure` to check whether you inadvertently violated this constraint.

 ---